wesley34/Engg1340-group-67/README.md

 Proper indentation and naming styles
 In-code documentation*
 ## **Part 2: Feature**
-//no need type functionailty but descripe the code.
+  //exclude functionailty and describe the code.
   1. Structure of information
     - fixed cost
       1. Food
       2. transportation
       3. insurance
       4. daily neccesities
       5. grocery
       6. salary
     - variable cost
       1. Stock Market
       2. Gambling
       5. Bonus
   2. Accessibility of record (delete/read)
     - A list of table showing different type of imformations per day.
     //photo here
     - Freely access by typing different commands,say Add "day" "information type" "amount" / Del "day" "information type" "amount"
   3. Data manipulation/sorting algorithm
     - A struct encompassed with **2.1 _"Structure of information"_** will be declared.
     - *Vector <struct>* will be used
   4. Give a *Report* to reader
     - An excel-like monthly report will be given to the user
     - Statistic graphs will be given
   5. Alert system
     - Users can set alarm as the maximum of their spenditure monthly.
     - Alarm music will be installed
 ## **Part 3: Additional feature**
       1. security
         - using cipher transposition